 Postdoctoral Fellowship in Psycho-Oncology

-SALARY/BENEFITS: The postdoctoral fellow will be offered a salary of $40,700 and a benefits package including health insurance, vacation time, and sick leave.
+SALARY/BENEFITS: The postdoctoral fellow will be offered a competitive salary and benefits package including health insurance, vacation time, and sick leave.

-POSITION REQUIREMENTS: (1) A doctoral degree (Ph.D. or Psy.D.) in psychology; (2) completion of an APA accredited doctoral program in Clinical or Counseling Psychology (PhD/PsyD) as well as an APA accredited internship; (3) interest and experience in working with a medical population.
+POSITION REQUIREMENTS: (1) A doctoral degree (Ph.D. or Psy.D.) in psychology; (2) APA approved graduate program and internship; and (3) interest and experience in working with a medical population.

 Siteman Counseling Service

 Phone: 314-454-8633; Fax: 314-362-1904